sgnix/nike-challenge/README.md

 ## Solution

-Given that only publicly available API endpoints have been used, such as [Trimet Vehicle Location Service](https://developer.trimet.org/ws_docs/vehicle_locations_ws.shtml) and [Google Maps](https://maps.google.com), it has been determined that this application does not need a back end.
+Given that only publicly available API endpoints have been used, such as [TriMet Vehicle Location Service](https://developer.trimet.org/ws_docs/vehicle_locations_ws.shtml) and [Google Maps](https://maps.google.com), it has been determined that this application does not need a back end.
 The latter would have been required **if** either of the services used required authentication.

 Therefore, a serverless single-page application with responsive design has been created using the following tools:

 * The [VanillaJS JavaScript framework](http://vanilla-js.com) - a fast, lightweight, cross-platform framework for building incredible, powerful JavaScript applications.
 * The [MiniCSS framework](https://minicss.org/index) - providing responsive grids and pleasant typefaces.
-* [Trimet Vehicle Location Service](https://developer.trimet.org/ws_docs/vehicle_locations_ws.shtml) - providing real-time location data for all Trimet vehicles.
+* [TriMet Vehicle Location Service](https://developer.trimet.org/ws_docs/vehicle_locations_ws.shtml) - providing real-time location data for all TriMet vehicles.
 * [Google Maps](https://maps.google.com) - provides API to display and customize maps.

 ### Why VanillaJS?